MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-perf-benchmark-best-practices.md

 This approach is primarily useful when you can easily deploy a copy of your application in Azure.
 It allows you to conduct performance assessment in the most thorough and accurate way, but there are still certain recommendations to keep in mind.

 - The tool used to generate application traffic must be able to generate a mix of requests representative of your production workload.
-For example, don't test by repeatedly accessing the same application URL, as this likely isn't representative of how your clients will use the application in the real world.
+For example, don't test by repeatedly accessing the same application URL, as this likely isn't representative of how your clients use the application in the real world.
 - The pool of client and application instances must be powerful enough to generate requests, handle them, and receive responses from the database without introducing any bottlenecks.
 - Concurrency level (the number of parallel requests generated by the benchmark tool) should match or slightly exceed the expected peak concurrency level observed in your application.

 ### Designing database benchmarks

-If you can’t easily deploy a copy of your application in Azure, you'll need to perform the benchmark by running SQL statements directly against the database.
+If you can’t easily deploy a copy of your application in Azure, you need to perform the benchmark by running SQL statements directly against the database.
 To accomplish this, use the following high-level procedure:

 1. Identify the SQL statements that most commonly appear in your production workload.
 2. Based on the information gathered in the first step, prepare a large sample of SQL statements to test.